Importing an API Source

 ```

-1. The Base URL field may be pre-filled if detected from your OpenAPI spec's `servers` section
+1. The field may be pre-filled if a `servers` entry was detected in your OpenAPI spec.

 3. Format: `https://api.example.com/v1`

-4. This URL will be used as the base for all API requests
+4. This URL is used as the base for every API request.

 **Example:**